 This is a difficult section of the proposed East Coast Trail as it will entail a new bridge connection from the Donabate peninsula across Rogerstown Estuary to Rush.
-The shortest crossing point is full of sailing boat moorings, and a less direct route further west would be required for a bridge.
+The shortest crossing point is full of sailing boat moorings, and a less direct route further west would require a bridge.
 There are environmental sensitivities at Rogerstown Estuary, and a low impact bridge crossing may be most appropriate.
-One possibility is a floating pontoon bridge as shown below in an example from Barley Cove Beach on the Mizen Peninsula in West Cork.
+One possibility is a floating pontoon bridge.
+An example of this type of bridge is shown below from Barley Cove Beach on the Mizen Peninsula in West Cork.
+If such a structure is to be proposed here, it would need to be designed with the specific conservation objectives of Rogerstown in mind.
+For example, it is likely that clearance underneath would be required for birds to swim under the bridge.
 Alternatively the route may cross the estuary at the railway viaduct further west and the follow the northern shore to Rush.